 Are Online Courses for You?

-Angel is a learning management system which allows students and faculty to participate in classes delivered through the Internet.
-Angel enables instructors to provide students with course materials, discussion boards, online quizzes, and a variety of academic resources.
+Canvas is a learning management system which allows students and faculty to participate in classes delivered through the Internet.
+Canvas enables instructors to provide students with course materials, discussion boards, online quizzes, and a variety of academic resources.

 Online Readiness Quiz

 To see if an online class is right for you, respond with a "yes" or "no" to the following statements: